Hyperting/chakra-admin/CONTRIBUTING.md

 `yarn build`: build all the packages

-`yarn storybook`: run Storybook for components development
+`yarn storybook`: run Storybook for components development (WIP: currently not working)

 ## Commit convention